Mkzay/Animerchstore/README.md

   - Implement structured data (e.g., JSON-LD) for products, reviews, and breadcrumbs to improve search engine visibility.
   - Generate a sitemap and `robots.txt` file using tools like `next-sitemap` to improve crawlability.

-- 🛠️ **Component structure and reusability**:
-  - Create a shared components library for commonly used UI elements like buttons, modals, and loaders.

 - ⚡ **Performance optimizations**:
-  - Use memoization (`React.memo`, `useMemo`, `useCallback`) to prevent unnecessary re-renders of components.
+  - Use memoization (`React.memo`, `useCallback`) to prevent unnecessary re-renders of some components.

 - 🛑 **Error boundaries**:
-  - Implement error boundaries to catch and display errors in critical parts of the app (e.g., product details, search results).
+  - Implement error boundaries to catch and display errors in critical parts of the app.
-  - Create a reusable `ErrorBoundary` component to wrap around components prone to errors.

 - ❌ **Proper error handling**:
-  - Handle API errors gracefully by showing appropriate error messages (e.g., "Failed to load products").
-  - Add fallback UI for cases where data cannot be fetched or rendered (e.g., "No products found").
+  - Add fallback UI for specific cases where data cannot be fetched or rendered (e.g., "No products found").